SoftwareEngineeringToolDemos/ICSE-2013-YODA/build-vm/readme.md

 **STEPS:**

 1. Open command prompt and create a new directory.

+2. Install the [vagrant-reload](https://github.com/aidanns/vagrant-reload) plugin.
+This is required to do a restart of the VM after the provisioning has completed.
+Use `vagrant plugin install vagrant-reload` to install.
+If the plugin is not installed, and `vagrant up` is used, the process will abort with an error saying the plugin is missing.

-2. Go to that directory and type in 'vagrant init datacastle/windows7'.
+3. Go to that directory and type in 'vagrant init datacastle/windows7'.
 This will create a Vagrantfile.

 4. Add the InstallChocolatey.bat, InstallJava.bat and InstallToolandFiles.bat files in the directory where you have the
    vagrantfile.